funkonaut/find-my-landlord-atx/README.md

 ## Credits
 [Mapbox](https://www.mapbox.com/) powers the map's tileset and hosts the map, [Google Cloud Firestore](https://firebase.google.com/docs/firestore) hosts our database, and [jsPDF](https://github.com/MrRio/jsPDF) generates PDFs.

+This code and data is distributed without warranty of any kind, implied, expressed or statutory.
+The owner of this github makes no claims, promises or guarantees about the accuracy, completeness, or adequacy of this information and expressly disclaims liability for any errors and omissions.